Haothai1/OpenSpotifyAPI/README.md

 ## Description
 This project demonstrates how to load and display data from the Spotify API using HTML, CSS, and JavaScript.
 The app will require you to login to a spotify account then display the user profile information and the top five songs of the user.

 ## Setup
 If you do not already have Git install it:
 1. Download Git to use git commands: https://git-scm.com/downloads
-2. Create an SpotifyWeb account, then paste your API key....

 ## Setting up the environment to run OpenSpotifyAPI:
 1. Download or clone this repository to your local machine by typing: